Adega: Spin-off restaurants

+Reception

-In October 2016 Adega was awarded a Michelin star, the first for a restaurant in San Jose and the second for a Portuguese restaurant in the US; Carreira, then 23 years old, is also one of the youngest chefs to receive the award, and one of few women.
+In October 2016, Adega was awarded a Michelin star, the first for a restaurant in San Jose and the second for a Portuguese restaurant in the US; Carreira, then 23 years old, is also one of the youngest chefs to receive the award, and one of few women.

 The restaurant retained its star in 2017 but lost it in 2018; it regained it in 2021.